-The main reason to buy and use a glucose meter is if you have diabetes.
-If you do, you are going to want to monitor your glucose levels.
+- The main reason to buy and use a glucose meter is if you have diabetes.
+If you do, you are going to want to monitor your levels regularly.

-If you think that you might have diabetes or are hyperglycemic/hypoglycemic, then it can be worth investing in a glucose meter.
+- If you think that you might have diabetes or are hyperglycemic/hypoglycemic, it can also help and be worth investing in a glucose meter.

-With a mix of affordability and functionality, this glucose meter tops our list as one of your best options for continual blood sugar monitoring.
+With a mix of affordability and functionality, this glucose meter tops our list for the best glucose meter and one of your best options for continual blood sugar monitoring.

 The test kit is portable, with an included carry case, letting you take it wherever you go.
 When you do use the test kit, it is quick and easy.
 Once you have tested your sample, you will have the results back in just 5 seconds.
 The meter also recognizes batch codes to save you from having to program them.

 With a large internal memory, the device can hold up to 300 readings.
-That allows you to store a 14-day average and look back at your numbers over time.
+That allows you to store a 14-day average and look back at your results over time.

-In the package, you have the monitor, plenty of test strips, a lancing device, 30-gauge twist lancets, battery, and carry case.
-You also benefit from the excellent customer care, and if your device is not working, defective, or if you have any problems with operation, they will be happy to help.
+In the package, you have the monitor, plenty of test strips, a lancing device, 30-gauge twist lancets, battery, as well as a handy carry case.
+You also benefit from excellent customer care, and if your device is not working, defective, or if you have any problems with operation, they will be happy to help.

-A professional, easy to use, and portable glucose meter.
+If you’re looking for a professional, easy-to-use, and portable glucose meter.

-All of the glucose meters on our list are extremely accurate, but one had to take the top accolade, and this is the one.
-With laboratory testing, and almost 250 tested blood samples, this test kit exceeds the standard of accuracy needed in a glucose meter, and that means that you are getting the best results to guide how your treat your blood sugar levels.
+Each blood glucose monitoring system on our list is extremely accurate, but one had to take the top accolade, and this is the one.
+With laboratory testing, and almost 250 tested blood samples, this test kit exceeds the standard of accuracy needed, and that means that you are getting the best results to guide how your treat your blood sugar levels.

-The glucometer has German-engineered chips and the latest biosensors.
+The glucometer has advanced German-engineered chips and the latest biosensors.
 When you use a test strip, you benefit from temperature-aware and verification test technology, which helps to avoid interference from blood oxygen variations.
 You can take advantage of these tests at all times of the day, pre-meal, post-meal, and any other time that you want to test.
-You can store up to 450 tests, and this allows you to monitor your continuous results, checking on 90-day averages.
+You can store up to 450 results, and this allows you to monitor continuously on 90-day averages.